RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Everything.md

 If you want to know if/when a glitch has happened in your audio then you're out of luck until you listen to the playback.

 Total workflow killer to need to double-check every single recording in case Windows has decided to have a seizure.

+### Lost Windows

+It's easy to 'lose' a window in the background with no way to get it back.

+No way to screenshot it because the window is gone until you start moving things around to find it.
+Incredibly frustrating.

 ### Notifications